Skip to content

 First we need to set up dependencies.
 Type/paste the following in the terminal:

-sudo apt-get install git ruby apt-cacher-ng qemu-utils debootstrap lxc python-cheetah parted kpartx bridge-utils make ubuntu-archive-keyring curl firewalld apparmor iptables
+bash sudo apt-get install git ruby apt-cacher-ng qemu-utils debootstrap lxc python3-cheetah parted kpartx bridge-utils make debian-ports-archive-keyring debian-keyring curl firewalld apparmor iptables

 Find the device name of your network card.
 You can list your connections with